Nov11/Nov11.github.io/_posts/2021-10-19-make-customized-tf-op.md

     * running pip is equivalent to running pip3 inside container
     * install tensorflow manully inside container. it seems that tensorflow 2.6 does not work with the docker image. use version 2.4 might help.
     * test script should be execute outside custom-op directory
+    * add a new user with `useradd xxx -m` might help if you want clean tmp files generated inside directory.

 Traffic Packets: